-Current Lead Time: Approx. 3 Weeks (depending on order size and customization) HOLIDAYS NOT INCLUDED - Updated: April 22nd, 2024
+Current Lead Time: Approx. 4 to 6 weeks Weeks (depending on order size and customization) HOLIDAYS NOT INCLUDED - Updated December 12th, 2024

 BlackBox Rack Thermostat Probe Placement